 Here are the best Christmas email techniques and practices to get inspired by and use in your marketing campaigns to promote your products and services.
 Find yours!

-There are lots of traditional Christmas symbols to choose from: a Christmas tree, Santa Claus, snowmen, snowballs, Christmas tree sets, candy canes, snowflakes…and so on.
+There are lots of traditional Christmas symbols to choose from: a Christmas tree, Santa Claus, snowmen, snowballs, Christmas tree sets, candy canes, snowflakes, wrapped presents…and so on.
 Take any and integrate them into the design of your campaign.
 Use holiday colors for your promotion: traditionally, it is green, red, white, and gold.
 You can create different combinations or just highlight some accents.

-ABC Ltd chose a well-known Christmas design: it’s Santa riding a sleigh with the reindeers over a winter forest:
+ABC Ltd chose a well-known Christmas design: It’s Santa riding a sleigh with the reindeer over a winter forest:

 In case you want to add some creativity to the campaign, there are many ways to play with traditional Christmas symbols or the holiday spirit.
 The email below doesn’t use any Christmas colors opting for cyan and violet instead.
 The playful image makes the campaign exciting and memorable.
 The holiday aspect of it is also clear thanks to gift boxes and the banner text.